Vector the Crocodile

 - 7 Voice actors

 Although first seen by the public in 1995's Chaotix (known as Knuckles' Chaotix in western territories), Vector the Crocodile was actually conceived back in 1990 during the initial conceptual stages of the original Sonic the Hedgehog.
-After establishing Sonic the Hedgehog and Dr. Eggman as the protagonist and antagonist respectfully, the developers at Sonic Team were quick to build a world around the blue hedgehog, with such concepts as Sonic having a human girlfriend and being part of a band bounced around before ultimately being dropped.
+After establishing Sonic the Hedgehog and Dr. Eggman as the protagonist and antagonist respectfully, the developers at Sonic Team were quick to build a world around the blue hedgehog, with such concepts/Development as Sonic having a human girlfriend and being part of a band bounced around before ultimately being dropped.
 The latter of these two was where Vector came about, drawn as a keyboardist in Sonic's motley crew.
 The band was intended to be utilized in the sound test of the game, but as development time grew short the team was forced to drop the animation, something that Ohshima was none too happy with.
 The extra cartridge space was instead devoted to the classic "SEGA" chant heard at the beginning of the game.

 While the other three musicians were quietly forgotten, Vector would be given a second chance at life, retooled from the sketches Naoto Ohshima had made of the band.
 Made slimmer (and slightly "hipper"), Vector became one of the more visually unique looking characters within Chaotix, the only Sonic the Hedgehog platformer to grace the ill-fated Sega 32X.
 Though his only appearance in the classic series, Vector became a memorable addition to the cast, and was resurrected once more in the 2004 game Sonic Heroes.
 Redesigned by Yuji Uekawa, Vector was given a stockier build to match up with the "Power" role designated to him in the gameplay.
 Though he had been previously established as a character, Takashi Iizuka, the Director of the game, felt it might be better to treat Vector and the rest of Team Chaotix as new characters, though nothing in the game (aside from Charmy Bee's confusion over Dr. Eggman's name) made the trio feel like they were created specifically for the game.